Large scale, open source, indexed packet capture and search.

 Moloch is not meant to replace Intrusion Detection Systems (IDS), instead it provides more visibility.

 Access to Moloch is protected by using HTTPS with digest passwords or by using an authentication providing web server proxy.
-All PCAPs are stored on the installed Moloch sensors and are only through the Moloch web interface or API.
-Moloch supports encrypting the PCAP files at rest.
+All PCAPs are stored on the installed Moloch sensors and are only available through the Moloch web interface or API.
+Moloch supports encrypting PCAP files at rest.

 Moloch is designed to be deployed across multiple clustered systems providing the ability to scale to handle multiple gigabits per second of traffic.
 PCAP retention is based on available sensor disk space while metadata retention is based on the scale of the Elasticsearch cluster.
 Both can be increased at anytime.